bjlkeng/bjlkeng.github.io/posts/probability-the-logic-of-science/index.rst

 |h3| Introducing the Robot |h3e|

-In all of the above discussion about plausible reasoning, we've been trying to build "a mathematical model of human common sense" as Jayne puts it.
+In all of the above discussion about plausible reasoning, we've been trying to build "a mathematical model of human common sense" as Jaynes puts it.
 However, we need to be careful because human judgment has many properties (that while useful) may not be ideal for us to include in our system of reasoning such as emotion and misunderstandings.
-Here is where Jayne introduces a really neat concept, the robot, in order to make it clear what we're trying to achieve:
+Here is where Jaynes introduces a really neat concept, the robot, in order to make it clear what we're trying to achieve:

     In order to direct attention to constructive things and away from